 It is also important to serve the dessert with a nice heavy metal spoon.
 This ensures a proper crack of the sugar when it comes time to dig in.

 Caramelization is actually a chemical process.
-When the sugar molecules are introduced to a high enough heat, it starts to oxidize them.
-This oxidation adds the unique brown hue to the top, as well as the nutty flavor that balances with the vanilla in the custard.
+When the sugar molecules are introduced to a high enough heat, they start to oxidize.
+This oxidation adds a unique brown hue to the top, as well as the nutty flavor that balances with the vanilla in the custard.

 Custard is traditionally some type of heavy dairy product, like cream, that has been thickened with egg yolks.